The Pixel 2 XL, Home Mini, translating Pixel Buds and more: All Google just announced

 - Will be available in Australia and the UK

 Nest showed off better integration with Google Home as well, such as being able to tell your thermostat to "make it warmer."
-New feature, Broadcast, allows you to have every Home speaker to send a message simultaneously.
-There are an expanded number of kid-focused experiences -- learning, games and storytelling -- in Family Link and more actions.
+A new feature, Broadcast, allows you to have every Home speaker to send a message simultaneously.
+There are an expanded number of kid-focused experiences -- learning, games and storytelling -- in Family Link as well as more actions.

 The follow up to the Chromebook Pixel from 2015, the Pixelbook updates for 2017 with all the capabilities that have become popular in the interim.
 Such as: